 Olaplex No. 4 Bond Maintenance Shampoo Review

-Olaplex’s second-most popular product is their shampoo which they claim “nourishes, strengthens and repairs” the hair.
+Olaplex’s second-most popular product is their No. 4 shampoo which the brand claims “nourishes, strengthens and repairs” the hair.
 This product has an unbelievable 73 ingredients at our count.